Contact with State Officials, Federal Officials, and Political Campaigns, and Other Political Activities

 - Responsible University Administrator:

 Vice President for Government Relations

 - Policy Contact:

-Assistant Director for Government Relations
+Executive Director for State Relations

 - Policy Feedback:

 - If you have comments or questions about this policy, let us know with the policy feedback form.

 - Print or view a PDF of this policy

 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

 This policy applies to the following Indiana University Community Members (“IU Community Members”):

 - Any employee of the university, including administrators, academic appointees, staff, temporary, and student employees;